 References: up to 15.

 Word count: the length will be indicated by or will be discussed with the editor, but will usually be less than 3000 words.
-Abstract: up to 250 words.
+Abstract: approximately 200-300 words.

 - Title of The Article

 - Introduction.
-No more than 4 paragraphs.
-Without subtitle, state the rationale for the study some references, state the novelties and main problem.
+No more than 2 paragraphs (500 words).
+Without subtitles, state the rationale for the study some references, state the novelties and main problem.
 Brief description of the background that led to the study (current results and conclusions should not be included).

 - Subtitles in keeping with needs